 The process for selection and appointment of new directors provides the procedure for identification of potential candidates, evaluation of candidate's skills, knowledge and experience, gender, assessment of candidates' suitability and recommendation for nomination to the Board.
-In the search, nomination and selection process for new directors, the NC identifies the key attributes that an incoming director should have such as integrity, ability to commit time and effort to the Board, taking into account the attributes of the existing Board and the requirements of the Group.
+In the search, nomination and selection process for new directors, the NC identifies the key attributes that an incoming director should have such as integrity, ability to commit time and effort to the Board, taking into account the attributes of the existing Board, the requirements of the Group and the Board Diversity policy.
 After endorsement by the Board of the key attributes, the NC taps on the resources of Directors' personal contacts and recommendations of potential candidates, and goes through a shortlisting process.
 If candidates identified from this process are not suitable, executive recruitment agencies will be appointed to assist in the search process.
 Interviews are set up with potential candidates for the NC members to assess them, before a decision is reached.
-Dr. Teo Ho Pin was appointed as an non-executive independent director on 15 October 2020.
+Mr. Pek Zhi Kai was appointed as an executive director on 1 July 2021.